Southern Sámi: Negative verb

-Southern Sámi, like Finnish, the other Sámi languages, and Estonian, has a negative verb.
-In Southern Sámi, the negative verb conjugates according to tense (past and non-past), mood (indicative and imperative), person (1st, 2nd and 3rd) and number (singular, dual and plural).
-This differs from some other Sámi languages, e.g. from Northern Sámi, which do not conjugate according to tense.
+Southern Sámi, like Finnish and the other Sámi languages, has a negative verb.
+In Southern Sámi, the negative verb conjugates according to tense (past and non-past), mood (indicative and imperative), person (first, second, and third), and number (singular, dual, and plural).
+This differs from some other Sámi languages, e.g. Northern Sámi, which do not conjugate according to tense.